daihocmo/learn-vietnamese/docs/guide.md

 You can use [this Anki deck](https://ankiweb.net/shared/info/2093025241) (check the Anki guide below before downloading this deck and use it) to revise the alphabet (I assume you've finished Step 2).
 Or, if you want an easier way to test yourself, [here is the Quizlet link](https://quizlet.com/vn/888929191/vietnamese-alphabet-flash-cards/) for the Vietnamese alphabet.

 #### Step 4 - reading practice

 What also helps immensely in memorising the alphabet and the tones is reading Vietnamese sentences.
 You don't have to understand the meaning yet, just read to remember them for now (don't speak it aloud, it goes against the immersion rule, or reading too much, it may affects your Vietnamese pronunciation).

 I recommend practising by trying to read some storybooks, which you can find [here](https://global-asp.github.io/storybooks-sah/stories/vi/).

+#### Step 5 - "học đánh vần" (spelling)

+Learning how to read Vietnamese words is non-trivial at first but it pays off in the long run.
+You don't have to rely on IPA, undoubtedly you shouldn't because the IPA for most Vietnamese words looks intimidating and it varies based on different dialects.

 ## 1.4 Learning Vocabulary